Spencer Steer Player Props: Reds vs. Royals

 Spencer Steer At The Plate

+- Steer has 67 hits and an OBP of .359, both of which lead Cincinnati hitters this season.

-- Among the qualified hitters in MLB play, his batting average ranks 40th, his on-base percentage ranks 26th, and he is 49th in the league in slugging.
+- Among qualified batters in MLB play, his batting average ranks 40th, his on-base percentage ranks 29th, and he is 51st in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.